Have you ever suffered UTI?

 You will find 2 more natural allies to combat UTI.
 The first includes the use of the hibiscus flower and its leaves.
 The extract of this plant holds antibacterial, anti-fungal, and antioxidant compounds.
 As it has a diuretic effect, it flushes out the bad bacteria and cleans the urinary tract.

 The second natural ally is equally pleasant.
 Eating pumpkin seeds is very healthy.
-My personal experience is that in 2 years eating this seed, nearly every day, I improved my bone density by 2%.
+My personal experience is that in 2 years of eating this seed, nearly every day, I improved my bone density by 2%.
+You might think that is not much but at my age to improve instead of diminishing is a pleasant surprise.

 Now I hear pumpkin can probably also help with avoiding getting UTI.
 It supports healthy bladder function and the seeds contain disease-fighting antioxidant and anti-inflammatory effects.
 You can also buy pumpkin seed oil and natural healers recommend 500 mg a day.